Nothing has changed more than how writers check and correct their writing with free grammar checkers.

 When you hover over a marked error, a pop-up gives you an explanation.
 You can then click to accept the suggested correction.

 You rarely find this feature in a free version.
-So, for me, this makes it one of the best grammar checker apps you can find for free.
+For me, this makes it one of the best free grammar checkers available.

 Details: